Architectural propaganda: Nazi Germany

 Nazi architecture is a commonly cited example of architectural propaganda.
 Adolf Hitler was personally fascinated with ancient Rome, and Nazi architecture adopted elements from classical antiquity.
-Part of the Nazi cult involved the overaweing and subsuming of the individual into the greater German volk.
+Part of the Nazi cult involved the overpowering and subsuming of the individual into the greater German volk.
 This giving over of oneself to the whole was also expressed through Nazi architecture.
 The three primary expressed roles found in Nazi architecture are the (i)Theatrical, (ii)Symbolic, and (iii)Didactic, but each of these roles has its own place within the larger sphere of propaganda value.

 The Cathedral of Lights at the 1936 Nuremberg Party Rally.

 Nazi architecture was designed to make the individual feel small and insignificant through its use of high ceilings.
 For example, at Nuremberg rallies, the feeling produced by the use of massed groups coupled with the architecture of the Zepplintribune architecture was to create wonder and a powerful feeling of community.
 Indeed, Hitler stated in one of his Nuremberg rally speeches, "Not every one of you sees me and I do not see every one of you.
 But I feel you and you feel me!".
 At the Nuremberg rallies, the overall effect of architecture was further enhanced through the use of many searchlights pointed directly upward to create a "Cathedral of Light" that even further served to invite the individual to buy into the Nazi worldview.

 Another prominent conceptual feature of Nazi architecture was the "Theory of Ruin Value", first put forward by Albert Speer, Hitler's personal architect.
 This theory postulated that for a civilization's influence to pass beyond the existence of the civilization itself, it was important that aesthetically pleasing and impressive ruins be left by the dilapidated buildings of that civilization.
 This theory, too, took inspiration from the ancient Romans and Greeks in attempting to emulate the even architectural remains of their civilizations with Nazi ones in thousands of years.
 Since the original inspiration for Nazi architecture was itself, the ancient Romans and Greeks, it was important to Hitler that at the end of the Thousand Year Reich, the remains would inspire others as Roman ruins had done for him.

 An interesting remaining piece of Nazi architecture can be found in the former Berlin Tempelhof Airport which closed all airport operations in 2008.
 The main terminal was designed and built during the late 1930s and early 1940s according to a design by Ernst Sagebiel following the ideas of Speer and Hitler including that of ruin value.
 It was designed to be the main hub for Hitler's redesigned Berlin, to be called Germania.
 When completed, it was the world's largest building and today, should the building fall into disrepair, Speer and Hitler's ruin value theory may be demonstrated.